sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/7500 - advanced-computed-field-methods/0100 - add-computed-fields.md

           {
             "id": "vin",
             "method": {
-              /* copy in the vin that's positioned above the table so the information is accessible to this computed fields array and is outputted in the transformed table */ "id": "copy_to_section",
+              /* copy in the VIN positioned above the table so the information is accessible to this computed fields array and is outputted in the transformed table */ "id": "copy_to_section",